:format(webp))

 NRVU stands for Non-Residential Ventilation Unit, while RVU stands for Residential Ventilation Unit.
 Don't be confused by the use of the word residential as part of the definition.
 It is only the air volume that determines whether a unit is categorised as NRVU or RVU, not the area of application – see below.

-Non-Residential Ventilation Unit Airflow: greater than 1000 m³/h*regardless of applicationarea with the exception of process ventilation (read more about this under NRVU units).
+*regardless of applicationarea with the exception of process ventilation (read more about this under NRVU units).

 NRVU units are units with a nominal airflow above 1000 m³/h.